 This work has been supported by funding provided to the Canadian CLIVAR Research Network by NSERC, CFCAS and CICS.
-RJG is also supported by the NSERC/MARTEC/MSC Industrial Research Chair.
-We are grateful for the use of computer facilities at the Canadian Meteorological Centre in Dorval, Quebec, Canada and we acknowledge the contributions of the FLAME group at IfM Kiel.
+We are also grateful for the use of computer facilities of the Canadian Meteorological Centre in Dorval, Quebec, Canada.
+We acknowledge the contributions of the FLAME group at IfM Kiel, especially the work of J. Dengg and R. Redler.
 The integration of the eddy-resolving model was performed at the German high performance computing centers ZIB Berlin and LRZ Munich, supported by the German CLIVAR program.
-Comments from two anonymous reviewers and the editor were helpful for improving the manuscript.